 To those who are wondering about the story behind the company, we offer this brief history.

 Magna was founded by Bill Haight, when he created and distributed his first publication, National On Campus Report.
 This publication helped campuses to share information about trends, ideas, and events.
 After the initial success of National On Campus Report, Magna published additional newsletters for the higher education community including faculty, academic leadership, student affairs professionals, and distance education administrators.
-Forty years later, our newsletters now include The Teaching Professor, Faculty Focus, Academic Leader, Online Classroom, Distance Education Report, and Recruitment & Retention in Higher Education.
+Forty years later, our newsletters now include The Teaching Professor, Faculty Focus, Academic Leader, and Online Classroom.

 Today Magna Publications is more than a newsletter publishing company.
 Our growing portfolio of timely, professional development products and services includes online seminars, courses, video recordings, workshops, ebooks, white papers, and conferences.

 We connect thought leaders from throughout higher ed to faculty, staff, and administrators to address the most pressing and timely issues.

 Since its inception, Magna has been respected for its ability to present the kind of information you need to be an excellent teacher and leader.
 This commitment to quality and innovation has helped us achieve many industry firsts.
 We were the first to publish newsletters that shared best practices for faculty members without using scholarly jargon.
 We were the first to produce online seminars with live streaming video.
 One of our latest ventures, the 20-Minute Mentor, offers fast, focused, and intensive programs based on the idea that faculty members; time is precious and limited.